garrandall/popular-music-data/tracks/let-s-go-up-diana-ross.md

 The pleasure of your treasures
 Can not be measured up

-Ooh, I can't free a person from their charms
+Oh, I can't free a person from their charms
 But I'll tell you this for sure
 If nothing is ventured
 Then nothing is gained, let's go